fversaci/hail_tutorial/README.md

 docker compose up -d
 ```

-On the first run, Docker will download two images:
+On the first run, Docker will build two images:

 - **`hail_tutorial`** – The environment for running the tutorials in a Jupyter Lab server.
 - **`minio`** – A high-performance object storage service with an API compatible with Amazon S3.